-- Pathophysiology - o Regardless of the underlying risk factors, the underlying pathology is anatomic and electrophysiologic changes occuring in the atrial myocardium (hence, there is company and priving head what are all enlargement, increase in atrial pressure, or atrial inflammation/infiltration. - These conditions cause increased atrial cell automaticity or increased trigger activity due to injury. - Several firing cells means there are several areas of the atria trying to act as the pacemaker, overriding the SA node
+- Pathophysiology- - Regardless of the underlying risk factors, the underlying pathology is anatomic and electrophysiologic changes occuring in the atrial myocardium (hence, there is commonly an underlying heart disease). - Most commonly, it has to do with atrial enlargement, increase in atrial pressure, or atrial inflammation/infiltration. - These conditions cause increased atrial cell automaticity or increased trigger activity due to injury. - Several firing cells mean there are several areas of the atria trying to act as the pacemaker, overriding the SA node